patooworld/PWCloud/How-to-Contribute.md

 #### Using VSCode
 * Install the [Debugger for Chrome](https://marketplace.visualstudio.com/items/msjsdiag.debugger-for-chrome) extension.
 This extension will let you attach to and debug client side code running in Chrome.
-* Open the `sqlopsstudio` repository folder
+* Open the `azuredatastudio` repository folder
-* Choose the `Launch sqlops` launch configuration from the launch dropdown in the Debug viewlet and press `F5`.
+* Choose the `Launch azuredatastudio` launch configuration from the launch dropdown in the Debug viewlet and press `F5`.

 #### Using the Chrome Developer Tools